-We are a small Charity intent on making a difference to those living with Usher Syndrome.
+We are a small charity making a difference to those living with Usher Syndrome.
+Details of our fundraising projects are detailed below.

 We appreciate the efforts of all who take part in fundraising events for us and assist in not just our Usher Projects but in supporting other Charities who support those with Usher Syndrome.